Bill to increase marriageable age of women to 21 years introduced in LS | Politics

 A bill that seeks to fix 21 years as the uniform age of marriage for women and men was introduced in Lok Sabha on Tuesday with Union Minister Smriti Irani terming it a ''decisive step'' in the country's history, while some experts stressed that legislative changes alone will not solve the problem of early marriages unless its root causes are addressed.

-The introduction of the Prohibition of Child Marriage (Amendment) Bill, 2021 was opposed by some members who contended that it infringed upon several personal laws in violation of fundamental rights and demanded that it be referred to a parliamentary panel for greater scrutiny.
+The introduction of the Prohibition of Child Marriage (Amendment) Bill, 2021 was opposed by some members who contended that it infringed upon several personal laws and was in violation of fundamental rights.
+The bill was referred to a parliamentary panel for greater scrutiny.

 Experts are divided on the issue of raising the age of marriage for women with some saying it will go a long way in empowering women and some others laying emphasis on addressing the root causes behind early marriages such as lack of education and poverty.